HelenevB/SEI-project03-Forage/readme.md

 Whilst I was proud that I could accomplish this, I will need to continue practising to consolidate my understanding fully.

 In addition to the layout of the images on the board, for a cleaner finish, I needed to ensure that all the other elements would only display upon the user's request.
 I used jQuery to assign and attribute classes to ensure that the additional image element would only show “on click”.
-Likewise, I did not want the associate and un-associate image functionality to be permanently showing under every individual image, so I used the hover selector component to make sure the options would only show if the user were hovering over that image:
+Likewise, I did not want the associate and un-associate image functionality to be permanently showing under every individual image, so I used the hover selector component to ensure the options would only show if the user were hovering over that image.

 Finally, I looked to keep the form styles consistent across the application, so I applied the same CSS classes my classmate had used on their forms to ensure they displayed the same.